-Philosophy is littered with questions that are easily stated but difficult to answer.
+Philosophy is littered with questions that are easily stated, but difficult to answer.

-How is it with the other big words from the philosophical lexicon—What is justice?
+What is—well, you choose: What is justice?
 What is knowledge?
 What is virtue?
 What is love?

 That certainly seems to be the case with another popular “What is …?” question, namely “What is art?”